 In 2011 and 2010, the Company granted awards to certain employees consisting of cash settled restricted stock units.
 Under these awards, the recipients are granted restricted stock units that vest over three years.
 At the end of the vesting period, the fair value of those units based on Hasbro's stock price will be paid in cash to the recipient.
-The Company accounts for these awards as a liability which is marked to market through the consolidated statements of operations based on the current market price and lapsed portion of the vesting period.
-In 2013, 2012 and 2011, the Company recognized expense of \$1,316, \$1,348 and \$804, respectively related to these awards.
+The Company accounted for these awards as a liability which was marked to market through the consolidated statements of operations based on the current market price and lapsed portion of the vesting period.
+In 2014, 2013 and 2012, the Company recognized expense of \$(113), \$1,316 and \$1,348, respectively related to these awards.